To transfer wealth with minimal gift or estate tax consequences is a goal many of our clients have as part of their financial plan.

 At Domani Wealth, we focus on relationships.
 We listen, and help you simplify.
 If you or a loved one is interested in a GRAT, we’re happy to speak with you to help protect your legacy and family’s future.
 You can get in touch with us any time by calling 855-855-5455, emailing [email protected], or scheduling an appointment with us!

 Because of the potential ability to save gift and estate taxes through the use of a GRAT, they are often re-examined by Congress and federal administrations to minimize or limit the benefits.
-It is possible that legislation may be passed in 2021 or later that will impact the planning opportunities associated with GRATs.
+It is possible that legislation may be passed in that will impact the planning opportunities associated with GRATs.
 Therefore, it’s important to be proactive now and speak with a CERTIFIED FINANCIAL PLANNERTM Professional to see if this technique may be appropriate for your situation.